CHROOSE/Blockpass-Identity-Lab-CMS-Website-Development-Group-Project/README.md

 Objectives:

-	# Develop a prototyoe Blockpass Identity Lab Website to increase online representation.
+	# Develop a prototype Blockpass Identity Lab Website to increase online representation.
 Involves the expansion of their social media presence to grow the business and plan events.

 Requirements: